Team Building Activities & Games for Work:

 Taskworld also makes sure to take advantage of the natural resources that their unique location has to offer.
 Here’s Shiv again:

 “Another luxury of being based in Thailand is having access to some of the best beaches in the world.
 At least once a month, we pack our bags and rush to a nearby beach for a weekend.
 At the beach, we play team sports like football, have a barbecue and share ideas with each other.
-Some of our strategic decisions were made on a getaway like this.” -Shiv Sharma, Head of Content
+Some of our strategic decisions were made on a getaway like this.”

 Why we love it: You don’t have to live in Thailand – or near a beach – to make this idea work.
 Just about everywhere has some natural beauty or unique outdoor activity: Washington has the Cascades, Kentucky has its limestone caves, Florida its everglades.
 Challenge your team to explore your own backyard and see what it has to offer.